Supervisory bodies

 The external audit is governed by an internal Instruction which defines the selection criteria, as follows:

-• Not to be in a self-control situation with regard to the regulation of the accounting profession (Order of Chartered Accountants of Morocco and the International Federation of Accountants, IFAC 2009) ;
+- Not being in a position of self-review, in view of the regulation of the accounting profession (Order of Chartered Accountants of Morocco (OEC) and the International Federation of Accountants, IFAC 2009);

-• Belong to a renowned financial audit international network ;
+- Belonging to a renowned international financial audit network;

-• Have carried out audit missions within the central banks directly or through its international network ;
+- Having carried out audit missions within central banks directly or through its international network;

 As for the team, it must be multidisciplinary, have required qualification and have proven experience in the banking and financial fields.

-The aforementioned instruction also sets out the following criteria for ensuring the independence of the statutory auditor:
+The aforementioned Instruction also sets out the following criteria to ensure the independence of the statutory auditor:

-• Importance of his fees in relation to his overall cost ;
+- The importance of their fees in relation to their overall turnover;

-• Absence of any relationship of subordination or interest, of any kind whatsoever, with Bank Al-Maghrib or any kinship relationship or affinity with the members of its board and its directors .
+- The absence of any relationship of subordination or interest, of any kind whatsoever, with Bank Al-Maghrib or any kinship relationship or affinity with the members of its Board and its directors.

-The Bank examines the situations of conflict of interest before submitting them to the audit committee which assesses the independence of the statutory auditor and the situations of conflict of interest.
-Furthermore, the statutory auditor shall submit annually to the audit committee a certificate confirming his independence with respect to the Bank.
+The Bank examines conflict-of-interest situations before submitting them to the Audit Committee, which assesses the independence of the external auditor and the conflict-of-interest situations.
+Furthermore, the statutory auditor annually submits a certificate confirming their independence with respect to the Bank.

-The Audit Committee reviews the statutory auditor’s annual intervention plan and its good coordination with the work of the internal audit and acknowledges the findings of the Statutory Auditor’s work.
+The Audit Committee reviews the statutory auditor’s annual intervention plan and their good coordination with the work of the internal audit and take notes of the findings of the Statutory Auditor’s work.

-Following the expiry of Mazars firm mandate , Deloitte Office has been appointed in 2021 for a six-year nonrenewable term (2021-2026), in accordance with the regulations adopted by the Bank in relation to the statutory auditor’s selection.
+Following the expiry of Mazars firm’s mandate, Deloitte Office has been appointed in 2021 for a six-year nonrenewable term (2021-2026), in accordance with the regulations adopted by the Bank in relation to the statutory auditor’s selection.